 Maintain Nearby Streams, Ditches, and Storm Drains.
 Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Bar ditches and culverts must be kept clear of debris.
-Residents and property owners should do their part in maintaining these drainage structures.
-Do not attempt to clear debris during a flood event.
+Storm sewer inlet blocking can contribute to overland flow flooding and must be kept clear of debris.
+Residents and property owners should do their part in maintaining drainageways.

 Correct Sanitary Sewer Backup Problems.
-Sanitary sewer backup can be a cause of property damage in low-lying, flood-prone areas like RLA #4.
+Sanitary sewer backup can be a cause of property damage in low-lying, flood-prone areas like RLA #28.
 The installation of backflow prevention valves on your sanitary sewer lines is highly recommended.

 Purchase and Maintain Flood Insurance.

 Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
 A large percentage of all flood insurance claims are for properties that are outside the FEMA floodplain.
 Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.